 No-one may eat breakfast in Villars, except on Sunday.
 All students may go into Villars at morning break.
 Grades 6-8 must eat lunch at School.
 All students may go into Villars during afternoon break.
-Grades 11-12 may dine out Monday-Friday evenings 18.15-19.30.
+Grades 9-12 may dine out Monday-Friday evenings 18.15-19.30.

-Students can be given permission to visit RoyAlp or the Sushi-B restaurant on a Saturday evening for exceptional reasons such as brithdays.
+Students can be given permission to visit RoyAlp and the villars Palace Hotel on a Saturday evening for exceptional reasons such as brithdays.